ozgunbos/n11Cases/JMeter/README.md

 </br>

-* There are two steps to run test in JMeter.
+* There are two steps to run a test in JMeter.

 * Data Set Config for csv should be assigned as below in ```Data Set Config file```